gregorLen/S-ANFIS-PyTorch/README.md

 If you use my work, please cite it appropriately:

-G. Lenhard and D. Maringer, "State-ANFIS: A Generalized Regime-Switching Model for Financial Modeling," 2022 IEEE Symposium on Computational Intelligence for Financial Engineering and Economics (CIFEr), 2022, pp. 1-8, doi: 10.1109/CIFEr52523.2022.9776208.
+G. Lenhard and D. Maringer, "State-ANFIS: A Generalized Regime-Switching Model for Financial Modeling", 2022 IEEE Symposium on Computational Intelligence for Financial Engineering and Economics (CIFEr), 2022, pp. 1-8, doi: 10.1109/CIFEr52523.2022.9776208.

 BibTex: